Butterfield Overland Despatch (1865-1870) - Initially developed by David A. Butterfield (no relation to

 David Butterfield was determined that it could be profitable.
 The smooth-talking businessman soon

-obtained capital for the "Butterfield Overland Dispatch" and the first
+obtained capital for the "Butterfield Overland Despatch" and the first

 Along the 592 mile long route, relay stations were built about